ibrahim-s/openLinkWith/readme.md

 	1. A gesture to display links under selected text.
 	2. A gesture to display link in clipboard text.
 	3. A gesture to display link in last spoken text.
-*	Now you have the option to get and display links, either from selected text or from text in clipboard or from text in last spoken.
+*	Thus assigning a gesture, you have the option to get and display links, either from selected , clipboard or last spoken text.
 *	then press the shortcut of the addon, as you have chosen it
 *	if present, links will be displayed in a listbox in a dialog
 *	Choose the link, and press enter if you want to open it with the default browser.
 *	otherwise, tab to the browser you want to open it with, and hit enter.
-*	If there is only one link, use the default browser to open it directly, of course this behavior is controlled by options in the settings panel.
+*	If there is only one link, you can choose to be opened  directly with the default browser. this obtion can be adjusted in the settings panel.
-*	Remember that you got the obtion to close the dialog, after activating a link
+*	In the settings panel also, remember that you got the obtion to close the dialog, after activating a link.

-and you can adjust that from openLinkWith settings dialog in preferences menu.
+## Changes for 2.7 ##

+*	Now, You can extract the links from the text in last spoken.
+*	You can use the options in the settings panel to decide whether to open it directly with the default browser when there is only one link in text.
+*	Remove duplicates after extracting URL

 ## Changes for 2.6 ##

 *	Add Turkish translation for the addon.
-*	Now, You can extract the links from the text in last spoken.
-*	You can use the options in the settings panel to decide whether to open it directly with the default browser when there is only one link
-*	Remove duplicates after extracting URL

 ## Changes for 2.5 ##